MuseofMoose/SearchSelect/README.md

 ```

 ### Usage:
-  * Some simple examples can be found [here.](https://museofmoose.github.io/SearchSelect/dist/)
+  * Some examples can be found [here.](https://museofmoose.github.io/SearchSelect/dist/)
   * You can scroll through the options with a mouse or via the arrow keys.
   * Select an option by clicking or hitting enter/ Close out of the dropdown by clicking away or hitting escape.
   * Narrow down the option list by typing into the input.